 - Add the sifted flour mixture and beat until thoroughly mixed through.

-- Pour the batter into the prepared bundt pan and bake for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.
+- Pour the batter into the prepared bundt pan so that the pan is no more than 3/4 full.
+(See notes below.)
+Bake for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.

 - Remove cake from oven and allow cake to cool in the bundt pan for 2 hours before turning the cake out onto a wire cooling rack to continue cooling.